Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 | connector.az.deleted.objectNamePrefix | You can attach a prefix or suffix when you build the Blob ObjectName from the GUID.
 This prefix or suffix is not stored in the database, which means correct configuration is needed when using this property. **Note:** The use of this property is strongly discouraged.
 If you need to separate Blobs from different connectors or systems, then you should use different containers. |
 | connector.az.deleted.objectNameSuffix | You can attach a prefix or suffix when you build the Blob ObjectName from the GUID.
 This prefix or suffix is not stored in the database, which means correct configuration is needed when using this property. **Note:** The use of this property is strongly discouraged.
 If you need to separate Blobs from different connectors or systems, then you should use different containers. |

-# Azure Connector content store subsystems
+## Azure Connector content store subsystems

 Starting from version 1.2, the Azure Connector provides out-of-the-box content store subsystems.
 Older versions of the Azure Connector hard-wired the Microsoft Azure content store directly into Alfresco Content Services.

 The subsystem approach allows a more flexible use of the Azure content store, even in conjunction with existing content stores.
 A subsystem can be started, stopped, and configured independently, and it has its own isolated Spring application context and configuration.
 The Azure subsystems belong to the `ContentStore` category, and have types `Azure` or `AzureOnPrem`.

-See the Alfresco Content Services documentation on [Subsystems](https://docs.alfresco.com/6.2/references/dev-extension-points-custom-subsystem.html) for more.
+See the Alfresco Content Services documentation on [Subsystems Extension Point]({% link content-services/latest/develop/repo-ext-points/subsystems.md %}) for more.

 **`AzureOnPrem` content store subsystem**

 This defines an aggregating content store with Azure as the primary content store and the file system as the secondary one.

-This configuration is similar to what's used in previous Azure Connector versions \(i.e. 1.0, 1.1\) and is set as the default content store.
+This configuration is similar to what's used in previous Azure Connector versions (i.e. 1.0, 1.1) and is set as the default content store.

 **`Azure` content store subsystem**